elastisys/compliantkubernetes/docs/ciso-guide/log-review.md

 ## Possible resolutions

-1. If you found a suspecious activity, escalate.
+1. If you found a suspicious activity, escalate.
 2. If the log entry is due to a bug in Compliant Kubernetes, file an issue.